 Wendy grew up in Stillwater and attended UW-River Falls for her B.S. in Elementary Education.
 Before starting as the Community Engagement Coordinator with the Wild Rivers Conservancy in May of 2021, Wendy worked in the environmental education field for over 12 years as a naturalist, teacher, and program coordinator.
 When not at work, you can find Wendy in her backyard native garden, on a hiking trail, or exploring the beauty of the St. Croix Valley with her two sons often by her side.
 Wendy is looking forward to helping guide our outdoor and education programs, supporting interns, and growing our volunteer community.

 Jeremiah Walters, Naturalist

-Jeremiah graduated from the University of Wisconsin-River Falls in the spring of 2020 with a B.S. in Conservation.
-Jeremiah interned with the Wild Rivers Conservancy for two summers before coming on full-time.
-While attending the University of Wisconsin-River Falls, Jeremiah was involved in many aspects within the St. Croix River watershed, and he is now involved in many areas of the programs the Wild Rivers Conservancy has to offer.
-Jeremiah is eager to learn more about the St. Croix National Scenic Riverway and inspire others to explore this wild and scenic river national park.
+Jeremiah graduated from the University of Wisconsin River Falls in the spring of 2020 with a Bachelors of Science degree in Conservation.
+Jeremiah interned with the Conservancy for two summers before coming on full-time.
+While attending the University of Wisconsin River Falls, Jeremiah was involved in many aspects within the St. Croix River watershed; similarly, Jeremiah will be involved in many aspects of the multiple programs the Conservancy has to offer.
+Jeremiah is eager to learn more about the St Croix National Scenic Riverway and inspire others to explore this wild and scenic river.